Written by: Kaleido

 Before going out to buy gifts, take the time to make a list of the people you want to give a present to: parents, children, friends, family friends, colleagues, teachers, your children’s educators, etc. Refine your list as needed, set a maximum amount for each person and stick to that budget.

 Ask your teenagers to help you plan the holiday budget; this is a great opportunity to break the taboo of money.
 They can help you make a gift list and plan expenses.
 They’ll learn how to manage money and a budget.

-1. Don’t feel pressured to measure up: Better a carefully chosen present that really means something than some pricy fad that ends up gathering dust.
+Don’t feel pressured to measure up; better a carefully chosen present that really means something than some pricy fad that ends up gathering dust.
 The festive season is about joy and celebration, not about spending big.

-2. Spend what you can afford: Take the time to figure out what you actually have to spend.
-Here’s a simple trick: Go to the bank machine and take out some money.
-Figure out what might be nice gifts you can get with that amount, then pay cash.
-When the cash runs out, you’re done.
+Take the time to figure out what you actually have to spend to stay within your holiday budget.
+Here’s a simple trick: put some cash in an envelope for your purchases.
+When the money runs out, you’re done.
 It’s a surefire trick for not spending more than you have.

 Ask your kids to keep an eye out for holiday deals and sales.
 They’ll learn that it’s possible not to spend too much and stick to a budget by comparing prices and doing some research.